2015–16 York City F.C. season: October

-Richard Cresswell took over as caretaker manager after Russ Wilcox was sacked, ...
+Richard Cresswell took over as caretaker manager after Russ Wilcox was dismissed, ...

 Midfielder Michael Collins joined on a one-month loan from Oxford, as cover for the injured Nolan and Summerfield.
 Michael Coulson scored with a low shot to give York a 50th-minute lead at home to Cambridge United, and John McCombe scored four minutes later with a curling shot to make the score 2–0.
 However, Mark Roberts and Barry Corr scored for Cambridge in the last 19 minutes, and the match finished a 2–2 draw.
 York knocked League One team Doncaster Rovers out of the Football League Trophy in the second round with a 2–0 home win.
 Oliver gave York an early lead with a header into the bottom corner from an Anthony Straker cross, and he doubled the lead early into the second half; after dispossessing Aaron Taylor-Sinclair he lifted the ball over the advancing goalkeeper, Thorsten Stuckmann, before hitting the ball into an empty net.
 York ended Luton Town's four-match winning streak with a 1–1 away draw; Lowe scored late into the first half with a shot into the top of the goal, before Luton equalised in the second half from a Cameron McGeehan penalty.
 Turner's loan was extended for a second month.
 York were beaten 3–1 away by Barnet, who had been on a three-match losing streak.
 After going behind to John Akinde's goal, Coulson equalised for York in the 80th minute with a drilled shot, but goals in the last 10 minutes from Michael Gash and Josh Clarke secured a win for the home team.

 Oliver scored a tap-in to give York a 14th-minute lead at home to Dagenham & Redbridge, before the away team equalised through Ashley Hemmings later in the first half.
 Jamie Cureton gave Dagenham the lead early in the second half before Coulson scored with a curling shot from 20 yards on 79 minutes, the match finishing a 2–2 draw.
 York lost 3–1 at home to AFC Wimbledon, who took the lead in the first half through Ade Azeez before Oliver equalised with a bicycle kick in the 60th minute.
 Lyle Taylor and Tom Elliott scored later in the second half to secure AFC Wimbledon's first successive win of 2015.
-Wilcox and his assistant John Schofield were sacked with York 21st in the table after a run of nine matches without a win.
+Wilcox and his assistant John Schofield were dismissed with York 21st in the table after a run of nine matches without a win.
 First-team coach Richard Cresswell took over as caretaker manager, assisted by youth-team coach Jonathan Greening and goalkeeping coach Andy Leaning.
 Middlesbrough midfielder Bryn Morris, an England youth international, was signed on a one-month loan, and Collins' loan was extended for a second month.
 Cresswell's first match in charge was a 1–0 away defeat to Crawley Town, who scored in the 86th minute with a Simon Walton penalty.